zopefoundation/zope.lifecycleevent/src/zope/lifecycleevent/README.rst

    :func:`zope.event.notify`.
 We will only demonstrate some examples of this equivalence.

+..
+TODO: Need to refactor to move discussion of manually sending events somewhere else.
+That's an advanced usage.

 .. note:: This document will not discuss actually *handling* these events (setting up *subscribers* for them).
 For more information on that topic, see `zope.event's documentation
    <http://zopeevent.readthedocs.io/en/latest/classhandler.html>`_
    (for basic uses) or :doc:`XXXWRITEME` for more flexible uses.

+..
+TODO: Need to talk about the fact that these are IObjectEvents and so will be re-dispatched based on the interface of the object in addition to the interface of the event.
+So it's usually not necessary to subclass the event types.

 We will go through the events in approximate order of how they would be used to follow the life-cycle of an object.